Xt-Editor/Xt-Editor-Xt-Meta/README.md

 ## Core goals

+* Minimal

+It is aimed to keep Xtensis as MINIMAL as possible.
+That is to say, no bullshit.
+We don't want games like Tetris in Xtensis Core, but if users _want_ to have Tetris in their _own individual_ setup, then they should be subjected to very little opposition to that.
+Tetris is a fun game, but there's NO reason to keep it in Xtensis Core.

 * Extendable

-One of Xtensis' core goals is to be as extendable as possible, in a similar manner to GNU Emacs.
+One of Xtensis's core goals is to be as extendable as possible, in a similar manner to GNU Emacs.
 Emacs is good for extensions, but is limited by only *one* language - Emacs LISP.

-Xtensis works around this by defining a JSON-RPC structure in the core system, which is _essentially_ the basis of Xtensis.
-Xtensis is pretty much a JSON-RPC system, with modular addons to the core.
+Xtensis works around this defining a small, extendable JSON-RPC server in the core, and accepting requests from many XTCAPI (Xtensis Core API) libraries, such as ones written in Python, Lua or even GNU Guile!

+At its core, Xtensis is merely a JSON-RPC server which is easily extended by RPC requests from modules connected to it.

-* Minimal
+* Modular

+Xtensis should be as modular as possible, to keep the core size down, and to allow **maximum flexibility*.